manifoldmarkets/manifold/docs/docs/faq.md

 - The creator is free to use their judgment.
   - This allows for many new kinds of prediction markets to be created that are less objective.
 (E.g. "Will I enjoy participating in the Metaverse in 2023?")
-- Markets creators who are known to be reputable will earn followers and more activity on their questions.
+- Markets creators who are known to be reputable will earn followers, positive reviews, and more activity on their questions.
 - Check out the [resolution section in the community guidelines](https://manifoldmarkets.notion.site/Community-Guidelines-f6c77b1af41749828df7dae5e8735400).

 ### How should I resolve a market?